 The Mirena intrauterine device (IUD) was approved by the FDA in 2000 as a form of birth control.
 Since then, thousands of lawsuits against Bayer HealthCare Pharmaceuticals, the device’s manufacturer, have called the IUD’s effectiveness into question.
 Although promoted as a safe and reversible way to prevent pregnancy, many women have suffered severe and debilitating complications from using Mirena IUDs, including severe pain, bleeding, and perforation of the uterus.
 Bayer is accused of concealing the risk of these complications.
 Read more about Mirena side effects here.

 FDA Warnings About the Marketing of Mirena IUDs

 In April 2009, the FDA warned Bayer and the public about the company’s misleading representation of the Mirena IUD’s efficacy.
 Bayer’s initial marketing failed to indicate that Mirena should only be used for up to five years before replacement, implying the IUD can be used indefinitely.
-Bayer also failed to promote that Mirena is primarily recommended for women who have had at least one child.
+Bayer also failed to state that Mirena was primarily recommended for women who had had at least one child.

 - Designed, produced, and knowingly sold a defective product

 - Failed to research and warn the public about dangerous side effects

 - Failed to issue a recall once information came to light about the complications